Hazem0h/Bikeshare-Udacity/README.md

 <img src = "images/data columns.jpg">

 From this data, you have a console application that prints "trip" and "bike user" statistics to the console.
-The console prompts the user to filter results by state, and datam and lets the user view the raw data in the console.
+The console prompts the user to filter results by state, and date and lets the user view the raw data in the console.

 ## An example for the prompt after running the bikeshare.py file: